 This blog outlines those requirements and explains how you can achieve compliance.

 1. You must have a lawful basis for collecting personal data

 Under the GDPR, organisations are only permitted to process personal data if they can demonstrate a legitimate reason for collecting it.

 There is a common misconception that that means obtaining individuals’ consent.
 In reality, organisations can use any one of six lawful bases.

 Due to the complexities of getting and keeping people’s consent, you should only rely on it if no other lawful basis applies.

-However, for most SMS marketing activities, organisations can use the lawful basis of legitimate interests.
+But for most times when you wish to send SMS messages, organisations can use the lawful basis of legitimate interests.